ChirikjianLab/lbipe/README.md

 conda deactivate  # exit the virtual environment
 ```

+## Running Pretrained Models

+The results in the paper are generated with ten pairs of pretrained torque models and attention models, which are available in `dicts/`.
+Please run the scripts `torque_test.py` and `attn_test.py` to evaluate the proposed approach using pretrained models.

-## Dataset
+## Training New Models

+You can use the scripts `torque_train.py` and `attn_train.py` to train new models using the provided dataset in `data/`.

 - `data/data_train_<mass>.npz`: 65000 samples with contains 10 pretrained models for all five datasets.
 - `data/data_train_random_<mass>.npz`: 65000 samples with contains 10 pretrained models for all five datasets.
 - `data/data_test_<object>.npz`: 1000 random samples with testing object.

-## Running Pretrained Models

-The results in the paper are generated with ten pairs of torque models and attention models are available in `dicts/`.
-You can use the scripts `torque_model_test.py` and `attn_model_test.py` to evaluate the torque model and attention model using pretrained models.

-## Training New Models

-You can use the scripts `torque_model_train.py` and `attn_model_train.py` to train new models using the provided dataset.
-It should be noted that a torque model should be trained first, as an attention model is trained based on a trained torque model.